stefansundin/terraform-provider-ssh/README.md

 This provider enables SSH port forwarding in Terraform.
 It is intended as a bandaid [until it is supported in Terraform itself](https://github.com/hashicorp/terraform/issues/8367).

+*This provider does not support Terraform v0.12 yet.
+There were some changes made that makes the upgrade non-trivial.*

 #### Example

 See [main.tf](main.tf).